-nfor is determined to build on a very positive day of discussions at its Superwood conference last December, where a room packed with a wide variety of delegates heard that the "stars are aligned" for the forestry and wood-using industry.
-However, the event at Northumbria University in Newcastle upon Tyne was told that there was no time to spare - the sector must take advantage of an increasingly favourable climate towards tree planting and timber construction right
+onfor is determined to build on a very positive day of discussions at its Superwood conference last December, where a room packed with a wide variety of delegates heard that the "stars are aligned" for the forestry and wood-using industry.
+However, the event at North-umbria University in Newcastle upon Tyne was told that there was no time to spare - the sector must take advantage of an increasingly favourable climate towards tree planting and timber construction right now.

-Delegates from the entire forestry and wood supply chain - plus politicians, environmental NGOs. academics, students, timber construction experts and more - discussed how forestry and wood could drive a low-carbon economy and make a significant describe the wood-first construction policy in British impact on climate change targets.
+Delegates from the entire forestry and wood supply chain - plus politicians, environmental NGOs, academics, students, timber construction experts and more - discussed how forestry and wood could drive a low-carbon economy and make a significant impact on climate change targets.